-Anxiety and worry can wreak havoc in every aspect of life.
-Here are 10 ways to get rid of anxiety, reduce overwhelm and regain calm.
+Worry can wreak havoc in every aspect of life, so here are 10 ways to reduce anxiety and overwhelm so you can regain calm.

 In case you’re new to my work then… hi there!
 Happy you stumbled across my site.

 I am a research geek when it comes to health, happiness and success.

-Plus I am a recovered anxiety sufferer, who wrote a book called Instant Calm – with a range of 2 minute meditations.
+Plus, I am a recovered anxiety sufferer, who wrote a book called Instant Calm – with a range of 2 minute meditations.
 Plus I’m the founder of The Anxiety Cure Course with calming tools that have helped many thousands of people around the world.

-I have passionately interviewed our world’s top doctors, aging experts, nutritionists, neuroscientists – and read many thousands of fascinating studies on how to live longer, healthier, younger, calmer, happier.
+I have passionately interviewed our world’s top doctors and neuroscientists – and read many thousands of fascinating studies on how to live calmer and happier.

-10 simple ways to get rid of anxiety and regain calm.
+10 simple ways to get reduce anxiety and regain calm.